 • Rising inflation can weaken currency values

 Inflation can be particularly bad if it leads to hyperinflation.
 This phenomenon occurs when prices for goods and services increase uncontrolled over an extended period of time.
 Generally, this would mean an inflation growth rate of 50% or more per month.
-While hyperinflation has never happened in the United States, Zimbabwe experienced a daily inflation rate of 98% in 2008.
+While hyperinflation has never happened in the United States, there are many examples from different time periods around the world: For example, Zimbabwe experienced a daily inflation rate of 98% in 2007-2008, when prices doubled every day.

 Who Is Inflation Bad For?